ReScience/ReScience-submission/article/Larisch-2018.md

 Here, we introduce a reimplementation of the @Clopath2010 STDP model, what is enable to reproduce experimental findings of triplet studies.
-The proposed model try to be more biological plausible than previous models with a theoretical approach, to be a voltage based STDP model.
+They propose a biological motivated model with a voltage based learning rule.
 This means, that the occur of long term depression (LTD) or long term potentiation (LTP) depends on the postsynaptic membrane voltage.
-Clopath and colleagues could show that their learning rule can develop stable weights, as it is necessary for learning receptive fields of V1 simple cells.
+Clopath and colleagues could reproduce different STDP experiments.
+Further, they could show that their learning rule can develop stable weights, as it is necessary for learning receptive fields of V1 simple cells.
 To achieve stable weights, they implemented a homeostatic mechanism to adjust the amount of generated LTD, over the relation between the average postsynaptic